Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 If you want to run the integration tests from the command line you'll have to use the utility scripts provided by all the projects generated from the archetypes.
 These are `run.sh` if you're on Unix systems or `run.bat` if you're on Windows systems.

-If you want to spin up a new dockerised environment with ACS, run the integration tests and stop that environment, you'll use the `build_test` goal:
+If you want to spin up a new dockerised environment with Content Services, run the integration tests and stop that environment, you'll use the `build_test` goal:

 ```bash
 $ ./run.sh build_test